microsoft/containers-toolkit/.github/CONTRIBUTING.md

     - You can skip this step for trivial changes.
     - Reuse an existing issue on the topic, if there is one.
     - Get agreement from the team and the community that your proposed change is a good one.
     - Clearly state that you are going to take on implementing it, if that's the case.
 You can request that the issue be assigned to you.
-Note: The issue filer and the implementer don't have to be the same person.
+Note: The issue filer and the implementer do not have to be the same person.
-2. Create a personal fork of the repository on GitHub (if you don't already have one).
+1. Create a personal fork of the repository on GitHub (if you do not already have one).
-3. In your fork, create a branch off of main (`git checkout -b mybranch`).
+1. In your fork, create a branch off of main (`git checkout -b mybranch`).
     - Name the branch so that it clearly communicates your intentions, such as issue-123 or githubhandle-issue.
     - Branches are useful since they isolate your changes from incoming changes from upstream.
 They also enable you to create multiple PRs from the same fork.
-4. Make and commit your changes to your branch.
+1. Make and commit your changes to your branch.
-5. Add new tests corresponding to your change, if applicable.
+1. Add new tests corresponding to your change, if applicable.
-6. Build the repository with your changes.
+1. Build the repository with your changes.
     - Make sure that the builds are clean.
     - Make sure that the tests are all passing, including your new tests.
     - Fix any linting/styling issues.
         Run the [Code Analyser script](../../build/scripts/script-analyzer.ps1)
-7. Create a pull request (PR) against the [`microsoft/containers-toolkit`](https://github.com/microsoft/containers-toolkit/compare) repository's **main** branch.
+1. Create a pull request (PR) against the [`microsoft/containers-toolkit`](https://github.com/microsoft/containers-toolkit/compare) repository's **main** branch.
     - State in the description what issue or improvement your change is addressing.
     - Check if all the tests are passing.
-8. Wait for feedback or approval of your changes from the team.
+1. Wait for feedback or approval of your changes from the team.
-9. When the team has signed off, and all checks are green, your PR will be merged.
+1. When the team has signed off, and all checks are green, your PR will be merged.
     - The next official build will include your change.
     - You can delete the branch you used for making the change.